 The current General Manager, Herb Niederberger, is a Rocklin resident and SPMUD customer since 1988.
 Herb has extensive experience in the planning, design, construction, operations, maintenance and management of municipal utilities throughout California.
 He is a registered Professional Engineer and Licensed Land Surveyor as well as a certified Water Distribution and Treatment operator.
 He holds a Bachelor of Sciences Degree in Civil Engineering as well as Masters in Business Administration.
 In the past, Herb served on the City of Rocklin Board of Appeals in the early 90’s followed by service on the Planning Commission in the late 90’s.

 Contact Herb Niederberger – Tel: 916-786-8555

 Vision, Mission & Core Values

-Protect public health and water environment
+Protect public health and the water environment

-Provide outstanding sanitary sewer service
+Provide efficient and effective sanitary sewer service

 Prepare for the future